xyproto/zsnes/README.md

     make

-For other platforms than Linux, copying `config.template` or `config.linux` to `config.default`, then editing `config.default`, might be needed.
+For other platforms than Linux, adjust the first 70 lines `Makefile` as needed.

 ### Debug build